eecn/Hyperspectral-Classification/README.md

     This runs a grid search on SVM on the Indian Pines dataset, using 30% of the samples for training and the rest for testing.
 Results are displayed in the visdom panel.
   * `python main.py --model nn --dataset PaviaU --training_sample 0.1 --cuda`
     This runs on GPU a basic 4-layers fully connected neural network on the Pavia University dataset, using 10% of the samples for training.
-  * `python main.py --model hamida --dataset PaviaU --training_sample 0.5 --patch_size 7 --epoch 50 --cuda`
+  * `python main.py --model hamida --dataset PaviaU --training_sample 0.5 --patch_size 7 --epoch 50 --cuda 0`
     This runs on GPU the 3D CNN from Hamida et al. on the Pavia University dataset with a patch size of 7, using 50% of the samples for training and optimizing for 50 epochs.